Lucarda/pdvst3/README.md

 and `/usr/local/lib/vst3/` are for global (system-wide) plugins.
 Consult your Linux distro docs if needed.

+Note: you must edit `config.txt` setup file inside the bundle and specify the path of your Pd installation so that you can load the example plug-in.
+See below for an explanation.

+### additional notes on macOS

+the plugin bundle is automatically build in github's CI and is not signed with an apple-developer id.
+To use the plugin downloaded from here you must remove its quarantine attributes:

+- open Applications/Utilities/Terminal
+- type "sudo xattr -r -d com.apple.quarantine" and add a space
+- drag the pdvst3.vst3 bundle onto Terminal to add the path
+- hit enter
+- enter your password.

+now you can place the bundle in your vst3 default dir and the host will find it and make it available.

 ## Creating VST Plugins from Pd Patches

 1) Make a copy of the `pdvst3.vst3` bundle and